msjimc/GeneMatrix/ReadMe.md

 ## Running on a Linux computer

-GeneMatrix can run on Linux with the help of Wine as described [here](https://github.com/msjimc/RunningWindowsProgramsOnLinux)
+GeneMatrix can run on Linux with the help of Wine as described [here](https://github.com/msjimc/RunningWindowsProgramsOnLinux).
+<b>Note:</b> These descriptions are limited to computers with an Intel/AMD CPU.
+While Wine can be installed on a PC with a ARM CPU, there are currently difficulties running a program that also requires the .NET installed.